 When I was in my 20s and early 30s, my net worth goal was to always grow my net worth faster than the S&P 500.
 This is easier to do the less money you have thanks to aggressive savings.

-Now in my 40s, my goal is to try and earn a return equal to at least 3X the risk-free rate of return.
-With the 10-year bond yield at around 2%, my net worth target return is only about 6%.
-That sounds like a pretty low hurdle nowadays.
+Now in my late 40s, my goal is to try and earn a return equal to at least 2X the risk-free rate of return.
+For example, if the 10-year bond yield at 4%, my net worth target return would be about 8%.

 Let’s review various net worth benchmarks you can follow to gauge your net worth performance.
 My hope is for all of you to outperform.